 35 Years Ago: The Grateful Dead Perform in Egypt

-Eight years talking about the long, strange trip they’ve been on, the Grateful Dead took it to new levels.
+Eight years after first talking about the long, strange trip they’ve been on, the Grateful Dead took it to new levels.
 On Sept.
 14, 1978, they performed the first of three shows at the Sound and Light Theater in the shadow of the Sphinx and the Great Pyramid in Giza, Egypt.

 The decision to go was the brainchild of bassist Phil Lesh.
 “It sort of became my project because I was one of the first people in the band who was on the trip of playing at places of power,” he said in ‘The Grateful Dead Reader.’
 “You know, power that’s been preserved from the ancient world.
 The pyramids are like the obvious number one choice because no matter what anyone thinks they might be, there is definitely some kind of mojo about the pyramids.”

 Lesh worked out the logistics with the Egyptian government and agreed to donate all proceeds from ticket sales to the country’s Department of Antiquities, which preserves Egypt’s ancient wonders.

 Naturally, it wouldn’t be a Dead tour if everything ran smoothly.
 According to Rolling Stone, one of their trucks got bogged down in the sand and had to be pulled out by camels.
 In addition, an injury to Bill Kreutzmann caused him to drum one-handed throughout the stint.